ipritom/projuktialapon/README.md

  PHP and MySQL Based Website

 ### Description
-I developed a this website having the
+I developed a this website for CSE 3100 course in 3-1 semester.

 The facilities that the project contains are menthined bellow:
- * account creation, log in, log out, account removal
+ * account creation and account removal
+ * article writing, article publishing, and article delation
+ * admin panel (admin can approve/remove articles and disable/delate users)

-by using HTML5, CSS, Javascript, PHP and MySQL.
+Stack Used: HTML5, Bootstrap CSS, Javascript, PHP and MySQL.